 Transmission Electron Microscopy (TEM) and Scanning Transmission Electron Microscopy (STEM)

-Although more time consuming than many other common analytical tools, the wealth of information available from TEM and STEM analyses is impressive.
-Not only can outstanding image resolution be obtained, it is also possible to characterize crystallographic phase, crystallographic orientation (by diffraction mode experiments), produce elemental maps (using EDS or EELS), and obtain images that highlight elemental contrast (dark field mode).
-These can all be done from nm sized areas that can be precisely located.
-STEM and TEM are the ultimate failure analysis tools for thin film and IC samples.
+Though TEM and STEM are more time intensive than many other frequently used analytical tools, the wealth of information accessible from those techniques is impressive.
+Not only can we obtain exceptional image resolution, it is additionally possible to characterize crystallographic phase, crystallographic orientation (using diffraction mode experiments), generate elemental maps (by using EDS or EELS), and acquire images highlighting elemental contrast (dark field mode).
+These can all be accomplished from precisely located nm sized areas.
+STEM and TEM are perfect failure analysis tools for thin film and IC samples.

 Please click here to learn about EAG's EMview software for SEM, FIB, TEM, and STEM data processing and display.